Would you betray your pacifist principles and record a promotional video for land mines?

 2. Training & Coaching

-Lie: “Roger has studied with some of the world’s best coaches.”
+Lie: “Roger has studied with some of the world’s best voice over coaches.”

 Truth: He took an introductory course at the local community college.